built-on-openfin/container-starter/how-to/use-licensed-codecs/README.md

 "trustedAppConfigs": {
         "value": "This value will be provided by Here (OpenFin) once the relevant information has been provided.", "signature": {
-            "win": "This value will be provided by Here (OpenFin) once the relevant information has been provided."
+            "win": "This value will be provided by Here (OpenFin) once the relevant information has been provided.", "mac": "This value will be provided by Here (OpenFin) once the relevant information has been provided."
         }
     },
 ```